dotCMS/core/hotfix_tracking.md

 49. https://github.com/dotCMS/core/issues/19910	: Google Translate Sub-action is sending error with even with valid translation key

 50. https://github.com/dotCMS/core/issues/19832	: [core] : Legacy IDs are not compatible with Shorty API

+51. https://github.com/dotCMS/core/issues/19927	: Adding more log to the JsonTOOL